JanssenProject/jans/jans-cedarling/sigstore-verifier/docs/cosign-keyless-verification-algorithm.md

 - **Blob verification only** (no OCI container/image signing).
 - **Offline only** — no network calls during `verify()`.
 SET-based, no online Merkle inclusion proofs.
-- **ECDSA P-256 only** — Fulcio root, leaf certs, Rekor key, CTFE keys all use P-256 in production.
+- **ECDSA only** — leaf ephemeral key, Rekor key, CTFE keys are P-256; the Fulcio **root + intermediate CAs are P-384** (signing with ecdsa-with-SHA384), so chain-link verification supports both curves.
 RSA/Ed25519 out of scope.
 - **MessageSignature** is the primary payload (what `cosign sign-blob` produces). **DSSE** is phase 2.
 - **Trust root is caller-provided** — this crate is not a TUF client.
 The caller